df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 5) `S2`: architectural conflict between `LG` and Safe Area Dynamic floating layers create a race condition during Safe Area initialization.
 Chrome initially receives 0-value insets and extends the content to the full screen.
-The system subsequently applies an opaque protective mask under the panels.
+The system subsequently enforces Safe Area constraints, but the layout fails to extend the content.
-Consequently, the system overlay covers the content.
+Consequently, the unfilled area exposes the underlying background.
 6) Below are 2 high-quality strategies to mitigate the effects of `C`.
 In some cases, it is necessary to apply them in combination.
 7) `R1⁂`